 Nature at the Limits of Science and Phenomenology.
 (Forthcoming).
 Journal of Transcendental Philosophy.

 Phenomenological Naturalism.
 (2017).
 International Journal of Philosophical Studies.

 A Dilemma For Heideggerian Cognitive Science.
 (2017).
 Phenomenology and the Cognitive Sciences.

 Sensory Substitution and Non-Sensory Feelings.
 (2019).
 Co-authored with Diana Acosta Navas, Umut Baysan, and Kevin Connolly.
 In Sensory Substitution and Augmentation, edited by Fiona Macpherson.
-New York: Oxford University Press.
+Oxford University Press.